Diseases & Conditions

 Emergency Response

 Conscious patients with an acute neck injury may or may not have severe neck pain.
-They may also have pain spreading from the neck to the shoulders or arms, resulting from the vertebra compressing a nerve.
+They may also have pain spreading from the neck to the shoulders or arms, resulting from the vertebra pressing on a nerve.
 There may be some bruising and swelling at the back of the neck.
-The physician will perform a complete neurological examination to assess nerve function and may request additional radiographic studies, such as magnetic resonance imaging (MRI) or computed tomography (CT), to determine the extent of the injuries.

 Treatment

-Treatment will depend on which of the seven cervical vertebrae are damaged and the kind of fracture sustained.
+Treatment will depend on which of the seven cervical vertebrae are damaged and the type of fracture the patient has.

-- A minor compression fracture can be treated with a cervical brace worn for 6 to 8 weeks until the bone heals.
+- A minor fracture can be treated with a cervical brace worn for 8 to 12 weeks until the bone heals.

-- A more complex or extensive fracture may require traction, surgery, 2 to 3 months in a rigid cast, or a combination of these treatments.
+- A larger or more complex or extensive fracture may require traction, surgery, 2 to 3 months in a rigid brace, a halo vest, or a combination of these treatments.

 Prevention